How To Create A Corporation In New Hampshire

 Can you take care of my company’s BOI report filing for me?

 Yes.
-For just $9, we can file a BOI report on behalf of your corporation.
+For just $25, we can file a BOI report on behalf of your corporation.

 Does My New Hampshire corporation need a trade name (DBA)?

 Lots of corporations in New Hampshire operate under a trade name (often called a DBA) because it gives them more freedom for franchising and branding.
-If you’d like to register a DBA, select our Trade Name Service inside your account after signing up for our business formation service.
+If you’d like to register a DBA, select our Trade Name (DBA) service inside your account after signing up for our business formation service.
 We will register your corporation’s DBA for $125 plus state fees.

 Does My Business Need a Website?